grimmpp/audiobox-for-kids/README.md

 * **[Links](#links)**

 # What can it do?
-The audiobox plays a mp3 file which is storage on a TF card (small SD Card) after a RFID/NFC tag was placed on top of the box.
+The audiobox plays a mp3 file which is storage on a TF card (small SD Card) after a RFID/NFC Tag was placed on top of the box.
 This is the basic function of the audiobox.
 You can also use the button on top of the audiobox in order to change the volume, switch to the next or previous track, or to pause a audio track.

 ## Play Modes
 * **Audio Book** <br />
-After placing a tag on top of the audiobox it starts playing a random track out of the defined folder which is stored on the rfid tag.
+After placing a tag on top of the audiobox it starts playing a random track out of the defined folder which is stored on the RFID Tag.
 After finishing the track the audiobox stops playing other tracks.
 * **Album** <br />
 Plays all track from the defined folder in the order in which the tracks are stored on the TF Card.
 * **Party** <br />
 Plays tracks randomly from the defined folder.
-It does not stop until another rfid tag is placed or the pause button was pushed.
+It does not stop until another RFID Tag is placed or the pause button was pushed.
 * **Single Track** <br />
   By placing a NCF Tag on the audiobox it will play only one single track which is configured on the NFC Tag and stops afterwards. <br />
   Button next song and previous song is disabled in this mode.  <br />